Dutch police open fire on rioters during anti-lockdown protests: ‘Orgy of violence’ - NewsBreak

 Police said in a tweet that it was “still unclear how and by whom” that person was apparently shot.

-An independent investigation into the shootings by police was opened, as is the case whenever Dutch police use their weapons.COVID-19 cases are spiking in states across the country — and only a handful are bucking the trend
+An independent investigation into the shootings by police was opened, as is the case whenever Dutch police use their weapons.Is it safe to travel?
+A snapshot of COVID as Virginians head for the holidays

 The government has said it wants to introduce a law that would allow businesses to restrict the country’s coronavirus pass system to only people who are fully vaccinated or have recovered from COVID-19 — that would exclude people who test negative.